-Erindale was also home to Price’s dairy, and it was the first diary to produce pasteurized milk in Canada in 1904.
-In 1910 a hydro electric dam was completed, flooding the valley, forming ‘Lake Erindale’.
+Erindale was also home to Price’s dairy, and it was the first dairy to produce pasteurized milk in Canada in 1904.
+In 1910 a hydroelectric dam was completed, flooding the valley, and forming ‘Lake Erindale’.
 The power plant operated until 1923 and the dam was removed in 1940.
 In 1919 a fire wiped out much of the central portion of the village, although many reminders of the past remain.

 Erindale amalgamated with other villages in Toronto Township in 1968 to form the Town of Mississauga.
 The town became the City of Mississauga in 1974.

-In 1983, village residents fought to kept the character of the community.
-Mississauga News June 8 1983
+In 1983, village residents fought to keep the character of the community.
+Mississauga News June 8, 1983

 This is a chapter “The Governor’s Road 1982” from the book “The Governor’s Road” by Mary & Margaret McBurney, published in 1982.
 The chapter refers to Dundas Street as a “road” but the street had various names including Dundas Road, Highway 5 and more common in the early days, as the Governor’s Road, especially from the town of Dundas and west.